Mattz-P/Cards/README.md

 2. Quarter Notes
 3. An [example](http://example.com).

 PS: I know this card is broken in pieces.
-This is the only card that's imbalanced.
+This card was first created under this set using Photoshop which serves a symbolic purpose for this set.

 ![Image](Others/Zuihou/ijn_zuihou_kaini_otsu.jpg "icon")